zimfw/s1ck94/README.md

 On the right prompt:

-  * The short pwd.
+  * The current working directory.
   * Git branch name, or commit short hash when in ['detached HEAD' state], only when you are in a git repo.
-Their color show different statues:
+The segment color shows different statues:
     * Error color if dirty or diverged from remote.
     * Yellow if behind.
     * Off color if ahead.